faclc4/YCSB/README.md

 versioningTechniques="DUMMY TREEMAP"
 threads="10 25 50" # 75 100
 ```
-An experiments consist in loading Infinispan with the appropriate versioning technique, executing a replay of the trace with a varying number of threads and computing the average and standard dev. of the storage cost.
+An experiment consists in loading Infinispan with the appropriate versioning technique, executing a replay of the trace with a varying number of threads and computing the average and standard dev. of the storage cost.
-Each of this step output appropriate information to the console.
+Each of this step outputs appropriate information to the console.
 As a consequence, a convenient way to launch exp.sh is as follows:
 ```bash
 nohup bin/exp.sh 2>&1 > results&